-Before we will pay a benefit, you must provide satisfactory evidence and the authorities we require for us to obtain further information.
+Before we will pay a benefit, you must provide satisfactory evidence and the authorities we require for us to obtain further information which we deem relevant to the claim.
 This will include medical evidence from a doctor acceptable to us.
 We may also require proof of the Insured Person's age, and if appropriate, proof of the Insured Person's earnings or business expenses.
 You must provide this evidence at your own expense.
 Please note that we rely on the information that you provide during a claim.
 If either you or any Insured Person acts fraudulently, we may cancel the Policy or any of its benefits and not pay any benefits.